St John's College, Woodlawn: History

+During the 1980s, Richard O’Connor was the discipline master at Woodlawn and also taught both art and English.

+In 2015, he pleaded guilty to 40 charges relating to sexual offences committed during his time at Woodlawn, including charges of rape and the sexual assault of students.

 The 75th anniversary

 St John's College Woodlawn celebrated its 75th anniversary in 2006.
 The college held many events throughout the year to celebrate, ranging from the first "Woodlawn Race Day", to "St John's Youth Day" and formal ceremonies.
 The opening of the renovated chapel was a central part of the ceremonies, with hundreds of alumni returning to be a part of the celebrations.
 After the Woodlawn Race Day (also known as the Woodlawn Cup), the college executive in association with the Parents and Friends executive decided to hold the day annually.